Source Document: The Italian Army during World War Two by Woody Turnbow

 The concept was one of rapid advance by truck or bicycle-borne infantry hordes, backed by road-bound artillery and 3.5-ton tankettes.

 D. Doctrine – A 1938 circular signaled the adoption of this doctrine of high-speed mobile warfare as the official strategic and tactical concept of the Italian army.
 La Guerra di Rapido Corso (the war of rapid course) would be a war of maneuver, using what Liddell Hart had called the strategy of the indirect approach.
 The army would maneuver against the flank of the enemy.
 Mechanized and airborne weapons would be important aspects of war.
 Exploitation by motorized forces would follow the use of the maximum mass available to break the enemy line.
-Weaknesses of equipment and fuel would prevent this doctrine from being fully effective.
+Weaknesses in equipment and fuel would prevent this doctrine from being fully effective.

 A primary element of the Italian doctrine was the combined employment of various arms, particularly infantry and artillery.
 Italian infantry was designed to be used in small, flexible, highly maneuverable units of great firepower.
 Each forward echelon, upon achieving a breakthrough was followed by reinforcements for purposes of exploitation.
 Mobility and maneuverability comprised the fundamental characteristics of Italian artillery.
-Closely allied to the artillery’s mission to support the infantry were the secondary missions of engaging in counter-battery firing and of providing antitank protection.
+Closely allied to the artillery’s mission to support the infantry were the secondary missions of engaging in counter-battery firing and providing antitank protection.
 Cavalry maneuver was mounted, but combat could have been mounted or dismounted.

 Mechanization of the cavalry resulted in increased mobility and firepower.
 This added, for the first time, the element of fire mass to the common cavalry missions of reconnaissance and exploitation.
 Italian engineers, although armed, were more concerned with normal engineer functions and less concerned with combat than in other modern armies.

-Staff studies and war plans laid very little stress on the defensive, the assumption being that an offensive against its soldiers was a remote possibilities.
+Staff studies and war plans laid very little stress on the defensive, the assumption being that an offensive against its soldiers was a remote possibility.
 It was discovered that applying theories was somewhat more difficult than developing them.
 Organization was, however, based upon this Rapid Decision doctrine.

 Reconnaissance and Intelligence